eukaio/open-source-communication/README.md

 # open-source-communication
-This unprecedented project aims to create an open source communication network.
-The idea is to create a parallel internet interconnected with the global internet through open source hardware.
+This unprecedented project aims to create an open source telecommunications network.
+The idea is to create an internet network using open source wireless hardware.
 Each user also becomes a node, contributing to network traffic.
+To the user, the advantage of maintaining open source communication equipment is browsing free from the control of governments and internet service providers.

+Freedom.
+Let's rescue the essence of the internet.